jawah/niquests/docs/dev/migrate.rst

     modules["requests.packages.urllib3"] = urllib3

 .. warning:: This code sample is only to be executed in a development environment, it permit to fool the third-party dependencies that have a strong tie on Requests.

+.. warning:: Some pytest plugins may load/import Requests at startup.
+    Disable the plugin auto-loading first by either passing ``PYTEST_DISABLE_PLUGIN_AUTOLOAD=1`` (in environment) or ``pytest -p "no:pytest-betamax"`` in CLI parameters.
+Replace ``pytest-betamax`` by the name of the target plugin.
+    To find out the name of the plugin auto-loaded, execute ``pytest --trace-config`` as the name aren't usually what you would expect them to be.